Null Models and Community Detection in Multi-Layer Networks: Discussions, Limitations, and Conclusions

-In this paper we have identified null models as the building blocks of modularity based community detection and introduced two sets of multi-layer null models, the MLCM and the MLED model.
-Both sets can be divided into two broad categories, those based on independent degree principle and those based on shared degree principle.
-While the independent degree models have a separate degree parameter in each layer for each node, the shared degree null models ``share" the degree information across layers.
+We have identified null models as the building blocks of modularity and likelihood quality function based community detection and introduced two sets of related multi-layer null models.
+The MLCM model conditions on observed degree vector sequence while the MLED model specifies an expected degree vector sequence.
+Both sets can be further divided into two categories, those based on independent degree principle and those based on shared degree principle.
+While the independent degree models have a separate degree parameter in each layer for each node, the shared degree null models ``share" the degree parameter across layers, with a layer specific parameter accounting for all heterogeneity.
 The shared degree null models have considerably fewer number of parameters and hence models based on them are more parsimonious.
-Such null models are more effective in scenarios where the graph layers are sparse.
 In this connection, we have also developed a hypothesis testing framework to test which model is more appropriate in a given scenario, an independent degree model or a shared degree model.

-Several modularity measures have been derived based on these two sets of null models.
+Several modularity and likelihood quality function measures have been derived based on these two sets of null models.
 Simulation results and real data applications show the effectiveness of these proposed methods in comparison to single layer methods and baseline procedures like applying single layer methods to an aggregate of the adjacency matrices of different layers.
-Based on our results, while we do not make any clear recommendation of a single modularity measure to be used in all applications, we highlight some behaviors we observed and expect to observe under different situations.
+Based on our results, while we do not make any clear recommendation of a single measure to be used in all applications, we highlight some behaviors we observed and expect to observe under different situations.
 The shared degree models perform better in sparse graphs while the independent degree models perform better in relatively dense graphs.
-The MLED based modularities generally perform either as good as or better than MLCM modularities and are suited for a more wide variety of networks.
+The likelihood quality function based methods generally perform either as good as or better than MLCM modularities and are suited for a more wider variety of networks.
 This is in line with the corresponding observation in single layer networks \citep{bc09,zlz12}.